Eoldham/CISC498Project-Group17/README.md

 #### An ImageJ plugin for calcium signal cell analysis

 ## Installation Instructions
-1. Download the jar file and
+1. Download the jar file